Readit News logoReadit News

 VieEnCode commented on Americans' love affair with big cars is killing them economist.com/interactive... · Posted by u/avyfain

-xwall · a year ago
+xwall · 2 years ago

 Key Ideas: Heavier vehicles are safer for their occupants but more dangerous for others: The weight of a vehicle is a critical factor in car crashes, with heavier vehicles causing more fatalities in other cars, pedestrians, and cyclists.